pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
+- Type: Boolean
 - Default value: `OFF`
-- This variable controls whether to replace expressions with generated columns in an unsafe manner.
+- This variable controls whether to replace expressions with generated columns in an unsafe way.
 The default value is `OFF`, which means that unsafe replacement is disabled by default.
 For more details, see [Generated Columns](/generated-columns.md).